 One of the biggest highlights this year was the appearance of actor James Franco at The Rialto Theater.
+This is one of the only festivals in Atlanta at which you might bump into a famous actor!
 James Franco’s film” I Am Michael” is based on a true stroy about Gay Activist Michael Glatze who turns to christianity and denouces homosexuality after a health scare.
 The film was shown on opening night of the Atlanta Film Festival.
-He made an appearance at the Rialto Theater for a film he produced “The Heydey of the Insensitive Bastards.”
+He made an appearance at the Rialto Theater for a film he produced “The Heyday of the Insensitive Bastards.”
 This film is an adaptation of Robert Bswell’s short story collection.

 The 2015 Atlanta Film Festival Juried Prize Winners: